ivmakk/translate-book-gpt/README.md

 - `MAX_CHUNK_SIZE`: Maximum size of the chunk to translate.
 Adjust this based on max output tokens of the model (e.g. for Anthropic models with 4096 tokens limit, set chunk size to ~5000).
   - Default: `10_000`

+- `RETRY_LIMIT`: Maximum number of attempts to retry failed or partial translations, helping handle rate limits and API issues; set to 0 to minimize costs and debug failures.
+  - Default: `1`

 ## Models Differences

 ### Tokens Usage